PebbleRoad/cobblestone/README.md

 - Provides code splitting with Webpack dynamic imports
 - Includes an offline Service Worker, so the app works offline
 - Generates favicons and a PWA-compatible `manifest.json` file
-- Autoprefixes CSS for compatability with older browsers
+- Autoprefixes CSS for compatibility with older browsers
   <!-- - Includes polyfills for compatibility down to IE10 -->
   </details>